coldcue/audi-d2-com/docs/technical_maintenance/engine_mechanical/02-V8/valve_cover_gasket_replacement/index.md

 Make sure you replace both valve cover gaskets at the same time.
-You might want to consider replacing the spark plugs at the same time. `TODO: MISSING LINK`
+You might want to consider replacing the spark plugs at the same time.
+[Check out our Spark plug replacement tutorial!](../spark_plug_replacement/)
 :::

 :::note Part number